ROKT/rokt-sdk-react-native/RoktSampleApp/README.md

 ### NPM install on Sample app
 1. Go to *RoktSampleApp* directory
 2. `npm install`
-3. If installation errors on Rokt.Widget/rokt-react-native-sdk-3.10.1.tgz not found, go back to Rokt.Widget directory and run `npm pack`
+3. If installation errors on Rokt.Widget/rokt-react-native-sdk-3.10.1.tgz not found, follow [README on *Rokt.Widget* directory](https://github.com/ROKT/rokt-sdk-react-native/tree/release-3.10.x/Rokt.Widget#readme) first

 ### Start with npx
 Make sure you have your Android device or Emulator turned on.